 Until quite recently, the asbestos litigation in this district has represented a significant portion of cases that could be considered delayed.
 For a period of time, they comprised the oldest group of cases in the District of Massachusetts.
 Over 2500 of these proceedings were in the system and 87% of them were more than three years old.
 After years of relative inactivity, these cases came under highly effective management.
 One judge tracked them, holding conferences and assigning the cases in list form for trial.
-A settlement finally was achieved in June of 1991.
-However, the early "inattention" appears to have been sanctioned and even requested in some instances by counsel for both sides.
+A settlement of a significant number of these cases finally was achieved in June of 1991.

 These cases are not typical of the court's docket.

-Rather they represent a unique species of litigation that occupy a significant portion of a single judge's time.
-In numbers alone they represent roughly five times the average judge's caseload.
-It is significant that, at the time they were settled, the asbestos cases accounted for 2074 of the

-2293 civil cases pending in the District of Massachusetts that were over three years old.
+Rather, they represent a unique species of litigation that occupy a significant portion of a single judge's time.
+In numbers alone, they represent roughly five times the average judge's caseload.
+It is significant that, at the time of the recent settlement, the asbestos cases accounted for 2074 of the 2293 civil cases pending in the District of Massachusetts that were over three years old.
 These cases obviously have skewed the statistics of this district for some time.

 Their disposition is to be applauded, but it does not justify ignoring the reasons why these cases went unresolved for so long.
-In the current litigation environment, it is quite possible, perhaps even likely, that some other major calamity - a mass disaster, a product failure, or a widespread toxic event - may create another special category of cases that will dominate the docket of one of the district's judges.
-It is imperative that the lessons of the asbestos experience not be lost.
+Given the current litigation environment, it is quite possible, perhaps even likely, that some other major calamity -- a mass disaster, a product failure, or a widespread toxic event -- may create another special category of cases that will dominate the docket of one of the district's judges.